dfolio/dfolio.github.io/_pandoc-df-thesis/01_df-markdown.md

 With [Pandoc] if only [LaTeX] output is used the above macros' definition can be used, but with lost of the other format outputs...

 Hence, I've heard of [PP]: a generic Preprocessor (with [Pandoc] in mind).
-The idea is then simple: use [PP] to pre-process a “df)-extended” [Markdown] markup with macros, and then use [Pandoc] to build in the desired dialect.
+The idea is then simple: use [PP] to pre-process a “(df)-extended” [Markdown] markup with macros, and then use [Pandoc] to build in the desired dialect.
 To do so, we first have to define a set of [PP] macros, such as:

 ``` tex